GoogleChrome/developer.chrome.com/site/en/docs/webstore/api_index/index.md

 ### Payments {: #payments }

-For Payments Resource details, see the [resource representation][18] page.
+For Payments Resource details, see the [resource representation][api-payments-resource] page.

 <table>
   <thead>